Link copied to your clipboard

 When embarking on the home sale journey, the impulse to address every imperfection and upgrade your property to the fullest can be strong.

-In the already long list of tasks needed to sell your home, you might have included several renovations on your to-do list.
+In the already long list of tasks needed to put your home on the market, you might have included several renovations on your to-do list.
 While some upgrades pay off, others won't impact the value as much as you’d hope.
 To help you avoid costly mistakes or delaying the sale, here's a list of dos and don'ts when selling a house.

 What not to fix when selling a house